vidulum/documentation/docs/getting-started/croeseid-testnet.md

 # Croeseid Testnet: Running Nodes

-The latest Crypto.org Chain Testnet has been named as **Croeseid**.
+The latest Vidulum Chain Testnet has been named as **Croeseid**.

-This is a detailed documentation for setting up a Validator or a full node on Crypto.org Croeseid testnet `testnet-croeseid-4`.
+This is a detailed documentation for setting up a Validator or a full node on Vidulum Croeseid testnet `testnet-croeseid-4`.

 ## Pre-requisites